Joan Fubbs: Parliamentary career

 Fubbs was elected an ANC member of the National Assembly in 2004.
 During her first term, she served as whip of the Joint Budget Committee which later became the Standing Committee on Appropriations, and she was a member of the finance portfolio committee.
 Fubbs chaired the Economic Transformation Cluster.

 Following her re-election in the 2009 general election, the ANC selected Fubbs to chair the Portfolio Committee on Trade and Industry.
 She was elected unopposed on 27 May 2009.
-In 2012, following a vote in the Portfolio Committee on Trade and Industry that blocked the release of a report by Ferrostaal, a German-owned arms manufacturer, stating that the company had only invested 63 million euros and not the 3 billion euros it was obliged to spend in the controversial Arms Deal, Fubbs stated that the Democratic Alliance members of the committee had every right to call for the release of the report, but she had received legal advice that if the report was released, it would have been in contravention of common law as well as international law.
+In 2012, following a vote in the Portfolio Committee on Trade and Industry that blocked the release of a report by Ferrostaal, a German-owned arms manufacturer, stating that the company had only invested 63 million euros and not the 3 billion euros it was obliged to spend in the controversial Arms Deal.
+Fubbs stated that the Democratic Alliance members of the committee had every right to call for the release of the report, but she had received legal advice that if the report was released, it would have been in contravention of common law as well as international law.

 Fubbs was re-elected as chairperson of the Portfolio Committee on Trade and Industry following the 2014 general election.
 During her visit to the South African Pavilion at the Havana International Fair (FIHAV) in November 2017, Fubbs said that South Africa had lots of local products that it can trade with Cuba to strengthen trade relations and that Cuba could serve as the country's gateway to Caribbean and South American markets.

 Following Jacob Zuma's resignation as President of South Africa on 14 February 2018, the National Assembly met the following day to elect a new president.
-After Chief Justice Mogoeng Mogoeng announced the call for nominations, newly elected ANC party president Cyril Ramaphosa was nominated by backbencher ANC MP Patrick Maesela to be the party's nominee for president in the subsequent parliamentary vote.
+After Chief Justice Mogoeng Mogoeng announced the call for nominations, newly elected ANC party president, Cyril Ramaphosa, was nominated by backbencher ANC MP Patrick Maesela to be the party's nominee for president in the subsequent parliamentary vote.
 Fubbs seconded Ramaphosa's nomination, after which Ramaphosa accepted the nomination.
 Ramaphosa was elected president unopposed due to no opposition party fielding a candidate.
-During a parliamentary debate later in February, Fubbs attempted to pay tribute to Ramaphosa in Venda, his home language.
-Ramaphosa laughed and applauded Fubbs, however, the parliamentary sign language interpreter and social media users could not make out what Fubbs had tried to say.
+During a parliamentary debate later in February, Fubbs attempted to pay tribute to Ramaphosa in Venda, his home language, where he laughed and applauded Fubbs.
+However, the parliamentary sign language interpreter and social media users could not make out what Fubbs had tried to say.

 Fubbs spoke out in favour of the National Credit Amendment Bill in September 2018, saying in a statement: "This bill will strengthen the National Credit Amendment Act which enabled South Africa to withstand the worst effects of the global financial meltdown in 2008."

 Fubbs was not on the ANC's electoral list for the 2019 general election and left parliament as a result.